jhamlet/sake-node/README.md

 Directory tasks, created with the `directory` method are tasks that will only be called if they do not exist.
 The named directory (and any directories along the way) will be created on invoking the task.
 Directory tasks can have prerequisites and actions also.

+#### File Create Tasks

+A file create task is a file task that when used as a dependency will be needed if, and only if, the file has not been created.
+Once created, it is not re-triggered if any of its dependencies are newer, nor does it trigger any rebuilds of tasks that depend on it whenever it is updated.

 ### Asynchronous Tasks

 In Saké all tasks are assumed to be *synchronous*.
 However, many things in node require *asynchronous* callbacks.
-You can indicate that a task action is asynchronous by calling the tasks's, or the global `Task` class', `startAsyc` method when starting the task action ,and the `clearAsync` method when it is complete. i.e:
+You can indicate that a task action is asynchronous by calling the tasks's, or the global `Task` class', `startAsyc` method when starting the task action, and the `clearAsync` method when it is complete. i.e:

     task("asynctask", function (t) {
         t.startAsync(); // or, Task.startAsync()